Skip to main content

 The UN Climate Change Conference of the Parties (COP) is a global summit on climate change.
-‘Parties’ is used as a descriptor for countries.
+The term ‘parties’ refers to countries.
 In 2022 it was the 27th time that countries came together to discuss every aspect of climate change, which is why it is called COP27.

 What was COP27?